 46. Amoral and immoral

-The false (in truth, impossible) continuity of parents in their children is the lack of value of human life, because if it were valuable there would be something to convey through the children, there would be something valuable in children, and not just children.
+The false (in fact, impossible) continuity of parents in their children is the proof of the lack of value of human life, because if it were valuable there would be something to convey through the children, there would be something valuable in children, and not just children.

-49. We can not be moral towards children
+49. We cannot be moral towards children

 50. Sorry, boy.

-51. “Stumbling” and morality
+51. “Blunders” and morality

 (Do not think that those who harm us are necessarily